 Official student organizations may conduct fundraisers or collect donations on campus, if approved by the Director of Student Activities.
-Organizations must complete the Student Organization Solicitation Form available in the Office of Student Activities and on Koala Connection at tiny.cc/cccampuslife, under "Student Organizations."
+Organizations must complete the Student Organization Solicitation Form available in the Office of Student Activities and on the Campus Life tab of Koala Connection under "Student Organizations."